An optimal bound for the ratio between ordinary and uniform exponents of Diophantine approximation: Construction of points with given ratio

 \section{Construction of points with given ratio}

 In this last section, we prove the second part of Theorem \ref{MainThm}.
-To construct points with given ratio, we place ourselves in the context of parametric geometry of numbers introduced by Schmidt and Summerer in \cite{SSfirst}.
-We refer the reader to \cite[\S2]{Mar} for the notation used in this paper and the presentation of the parametric geometry of numbers.
-We use the notation introduced by D. Roy in \cite{Roy} which is essentially dual to the one of W. M. Schmidt and L. Summerer \cite{SS}.
-We believe we should denote \emph{generalized $n$-systems} by \emph{Roy-systems}.
-We fully use Roy's theorem \cite{Roy} as stated in \cite[Theorem 5]{Mar} to deduce the existence of a point with expected properties from an explicit family of Roy-systems with three parameters.
+To construct points with given ratio, we place ourselves in the context of parametric geometry of numbers introduced by Schmidt and Summerer in \cite{SSfirst, SS}.
+For the convenience of the reader and the sake of self-containment, we briefly present the parametric geometry of numbers in section \ref{PGN-intro}.
+An important theorem by Roy \cite{Roy} enables to construct points with computable exponents of Diophantine approximation out of \emph{Roy-systems}, a combinatorial family of piecewise linear applications.
+For our purpose, we construct explicitly in Section \ref{PGN-constr} a family of Roy-systems with three parameters.
 The construction shows how the values $G(n,\alpha)$ and $G^*(n,\alpha^*)$ appear naturally in the context of parametric geometry of numbers, and why they are reached at \emph{regular systems}.\\